crmathieu/Orbital/README.md

 ### on Windows computer:

-1) Install python2.7 64 bits:
+Install python2.7 64 bits:

 go to "https://www.python.org/downloads/release/python-279/" and under "Files", click on "Windows x86-64 MSI installer".
 Download the installer and run it.

 use the default install configuration.
-Your python folder should be in c:\python27
+Your python folder should be in **c:\python27**

 If you get the error "error: Microsoft Visual C++ 9.0 is required.
 Get it from http://aka.ms/vcpython27" then from "https://www.microsoft.com/en-us/download/confirmation.aspx?id=44266" download the VC runtime
 installer: VCForPython27.msi and run it to install the missing runtime library.
 Then try to run the python27 installer again to finish installing python.

-Add "c:\python27" and "c:\python27\scripts" to your PATH environment variable
+Add *c:\python27* and *c:\python27\scripts* to your **PATH** environment variable

-For hassle free install, it is recommanded to do the manual installation.
+For hassle free install, it is recommanded to do the manual installation instead of using the pip command.
 After installing python 2.7, simply go to the "manual-install" folder:
 ```text
 cv2.zip
 numpy.zip